You will become eligible to participate in the Plan according to the table below:

 You may rollover account balances from a previous employer’s plan even before becoming eligible to participate in the 401(k) plans.
 Contact Fidelity for forms and further information.

-Fidelity Investments allows you to view your personal Profit Sharing and 401(k) accounts, and to make changes to your investment choices.
+Fidelity Investments allows you to view your personal 401(k) accounts, and to make changes to your investment choices.
 Click on the logo below to get access to your account.

 You may make contribution changes at any time by clicking on the Fidelity NetBenefits logo below and logging into your Fidelity account.
 Any changes in contributions become effective on the first of the month following the request for change.

-If you do not designate a beneficiary for your group life insurance, your profit-sharing and 401(k) plans, and your elected voluntary insurance, death benefits will be paid to your estate.
+If you do not designate a beneficiary for your group life insurance, your 401(k) plans, and your elected voluntary insurance, death benefits will be paid to your estate.

 Each plan requires a separate beneficiary designation, so be sure to follow the instructions below for each applicable plan.